enyojs/enyo-docs/developer-guide/building-apps/ui-theming.md

 That being said, if you're using the Bootplate app template, you can easily create and use a custom theme for Onyx as follows:

-1. In the `debug.html` file, uncomment the line referencing `"less-<version number>.min.js"`

-2. In `package.js`, include `"$lib/onyx/source"` instead of `"$lib/onyx"`.
-This
+1. In `source/package.js`, include `"$lib/onyx/source"` instead of `"$lib/onyx"`.
-    will cause your app to load only the JavaScript source; the default CSS will be ignored.
+    This will cause your app to load only the JavaScript source; the default CSS will be ignored.

-3. Also in `package.js`, add an entry for `"Theme.less"`.
-In Bootplate, `Theme.less` lives in the application's `source` directory, alongside `package.js`.

-4. Within `Theme.less`, import `onyx-variables.less` and `onyx-rules.less`.
+2. In `source/style/package.js`, uncomment the entry for `"Theme.less"`.

-    Then insert your custom variable definitions between the two `@import` statements, i.e.:
+4. Within `source/style/Theme.less`, insert your variable overrides between the import rules for `onyx-variables.less` and `onyx-rules.less`, where
+    indicated:

         @import "../lib/onyx/css/onyx-variables.less";